particle-iot/docs/src/content/datasheets/cellular/b-series-eval-board.md

 - Make sure jumpers J5 and J31 are installed (2).
 - Connect power the USB (3) or a LiPo battery (4).
 - Turn on the power switches (5).

+### Using the PMIC and Fuel Gauge (recommended)

+To use the bq24195 PMIC and MAX17043 fuel gauge you must add the jumpers:

+- ADC6 to FUEL_INT
+- SDA to BQ24195_SDA
+- SCL to BQ24195_SCL

+There is support for it in Device OS so you don't need to add any additional configuration.

+### Using the MicroSD Card

+To use the MicroSD card, you must add the jumpers:

+- TF_MI to MISO
+- TF_CK to SCK
+- TF_MO to MOSI
+- TF_CS to GPIO1
+- TF_DET to PWM2 (optional)

+You will normally use this with the [SdFat](https://build.particle.io/libs/SdFat/1.0.16/tab/SdFat.h) library.

+With the jumpers installed, it will use the primary SPI and pin D23 as the chip select.

+### Using Ethernet

+To use Ethernet, you must add the jumpers:

+- CS to W5500_CS
+- SCK to W5500_CLK
+- MISO to W5500_MISO
+- MOSI to W5500_MOSI
+- GPIO0 to W5500_INT

+With the jumpers installed, it will use the primary SPI and pins D8 as the chip select and D22 as the interrupt pin.

 ## Evaluation Board Schematics